-The LEAPH is more than a multimedia lab and meeting space, it's a place to generate and uplift faculty research projects that have public-facing components.
+The LEAPH is more than a multimedia lab and meeting space, it's a place to generate and uplift faculty and student research projects that have public-facing components.

-This lab allows students and faculty from various interdisciplinary backgrounds to come together and provide valuable experiences for students while also engaging with the public in a way that focuses on how academia can connect with the surrounding communities.
-This commitment to supporting diverse topics can be seen by the various current projects from plants and animals to the neuro-diverse experience.
-While each project is uniquely differnet, there is on overarching theme of understanding how the human experience interacts and shapes the surrounding world.
+This lab brings together students and faculty from diverse interdisciplinary backgrounds, providing valuable experiences for students while also engaging with the public to demonstrate how academia can connect with surrounding communities.
+This commitment to supporting diverse topics is evident in the various current projects, from plants and animals to the neuro-diverse experience.
+While each project is uniquely different, there is an overarching theme of understanding how the human experience interacts and shapes the surrounding world.

 Explore the current projects being supported by LEAPH below.